 The XML file generated by AADS follows the 1.0 standard of W3C and uses UTF-8 encoding.
-This file is divided into four sections: HW\Platform, SW\Platform, Functionality and Allocation:
+The hardware architecture is structured through the XML file generated by AADS.
+It is used as part of the configuration parameters of SCoPE and is divided into: HW_Platform, SW_Platform and Application.